 This is about more than finding out if their kids are being too loud during work hours or if walking the dog is making them take more breaks than usual.
 Remote work comes with a unique influx of distractions from the business and other employees.
-Slack messages, chats, video meetings – all of these break the concentration and distract from progress.
-Asking this question can help you identify time-sucks and take action.
+Slack messages, chats, and video meetings – all of these break the concentration and distract from progress.
+Asking this question can help you identify time-wasters and take action.

 Maybe you can restructure the number of meetings the employee is required to participate in each week.
 Perhaps you can change the way some information is communicated.
 The point is you can streamline their experience based on this feedback.